Romea/romea-core-control/README.md

 ## **License**

 Project Title is released under the Apache License 2.0.
-See the file for details.
+See the LICENSE file for details.

 ## **Authors**

 The Romea Core Control library, created by **[Jean Laneurit](https://github.com/username)**, is the result of extensive research conducted by the robotic team of the **INRAE  TSCF** unit.
 This project benefited from the valuable contributions of researchers, PhD students, postdoctoral fellows, and external partners, all working under the supervision of **[Roland Lenain](roland.lenain@inrae.fr)**.

-TODO add list
+TODO add list of contributors

 ## **Contact**